EMCLab-Sinica/NodPA/common/simulator.md

 # Intermittent CNN simulator on PC

-A simulator for running Stateful NN on PC.
+A simulator for running intermittent NN on PC.

 ## Building